You are hereResources / Glossary of Neuroscience Terms

 rostral

-toward the front or nose, see also anterior (Sheep Brain Dissection)
+towards the nose or front of the nervous system; see also anterior (Sheep Brain Dissection)

 semantic memory